Benefits You Can Get Through Your Business in 2026 (U.S.)

 My Health Insurance Premiums

-For the sake of providing perspective, below are my numbers for 2022 and 2021.
+For the sake of providing perspective, below are my numbers for this year, when I’m insured as an individual, and 2021, when my husband and I were on a plan together.
 Remember, your insurance premium will depend on the type of plan you choose and the state you live in.

-My business pays - and writes off - this entire premium, so I write myself a check from my business account on the first of every month.
+My business pays - and writes off - this entire premium.

 2021 Premium: $477/mo. family plan + HSA Eligible

-My husband and I were on the same health insurance plan last year, me being the primary.
-We opted for a high deductible plan, and it’s actually a better plan than when we had insurance through Shelby’s former employer.
+My husband and I were on the same health insurance plan in 2021, me being the primary.
+We opted for a high deductible plan, and it was actually a better plan than when we had insurance through Shelby’s former employer.
 And we didn’t pay that much more!

-Not only that, my business was able to pay 50% of my health insurance premium because I was the primary.
+Not only that, my business was able to pay 100% of my portion of the health insurance premium.
+Because I was the primary, my portion was $300.

 Health Savings Accounts (HSA) Eligible Plans